emad-elsaid/emad-elsaid.github.io/The game of 7 stones.md

 * Players from Team A, 1 of them fetch the ball, others strategize the pin down Team B players.
 (They're not allowed to touch each other)
 * Players from Team B meanwhile try to stack the stones
 * When Team A player fetch the ball, they pass it around to his team. to hit one of the Team B players.
-* Team B players strategize so that they're both far away and luring Team A players away from the stones to another Team B player has the chance to arrange the remaining stones
+* Team B players strategize so that they're both far away and luring Team A players away from the stones so another Team B player has the chance to arrange the remaining stones
 * There are techniques where you can sacrifice one of the Team B players in order to have some stones arranged.
 * Sometimes the stones are not perfectly stackable and they fall off mid game and Team B has to rearrange them.
 This is usual.